open-telemetry/opentelemetry-specification/specification/api-metrics.md

 functions and how we should interpret them.
 As far as possible, the terminology used here tries to convey the intended semantics, and a _standard implementation_ will be described below to help us understand their meaning.
-The standard implementation defined here corresponds to the behavior of the default [OpenTelemetry Metrics Default SDK](TODO: after PR #347 merges).
+The standard implementation performs aggregation corresponding to the default interpretation for each kind of metric event.

 ### Metric Instruments